 11. Personal equipment for every trekker: Trekkers will not exchange their sleeping bags / liners or tents throughout the trek.
 Each of these will be numbered so they identify their own gear.

 12. Sanitized rooms at basecamps: All our rooms at the base camps and tents will be sanitized for your use.

 13. No village visits for trekkers: To keep local residents isolated, trekkers will not be allowed to venture into any villages or interact with locals on the way.
 From the base camp, they will only go onto the trek and leave from the base camp.

 14. Private, sanitized Indiahikes kitchens: Trekkers will not be allowed in the Indiahikes kitchen, where food is cooked for the entire slope team.

-15. Physical distancing on the slopes: Trekkers will not come in close contact with any Indiahikes staff except their Trek Leader, except in case of emergency.
+15. Physical distancing on the slopes: Trekkers will not come in close contact with any Indiahikes staff except their Trek Leader and guides, except in case of emergency.
 Physical distancing will be maintained as much as the trek allows.

 16. Staying away from locals: In case of camping at the base camp, the camp will be located slightly outside the premises of the village.

 17. Sanitized rental equipment: All trek rental gear will be sanitized before trekkers receive them.

 18. No contact offloading of backpacks: In case of offloading, we’ll do a no-contact offloading system, where trekkers don’t come in contact with the mule men / porters.
 None of the mules will be walking along with the trekkers, they will leave later and reach the designated camp before trekkers.